AckerlyXu/heima/articles/site-recovery/site-recovery-vmware-to-azure-manage-configuration-server.md

 6. Open an Admin PowerShell command window.
 7. Run the following command

       $pwd = ConvertTo-SecureString -String MyProxyUserPassword
       Set-OBMachineSetting -ProxyServer http://myproxyserver.domain.com -ProxyPort PortNumber – ProxyUserName domain\username -ProxyPassword $pwd net stop obengine
       net start obengine

-  >[AZURE.WARNING]
+  >[!WARNING]
-  If you have Scale-out Process servers attached to this Configuration Server, you need to [fix the proxy settings on all the scale-out process servers](/documentation/articles/site-recovery-vmware-to-azure-manage-scaleout-process-server/#modifying-proxy-settings-for-scale-out-process-server) in your deployment.
+  If you have Scale-out Process servers attached to this Configuration Server, you need to [fix the proxy settings on all the scale-out process servers](./site-recovery-vmware-to-azure-manage-scaleout-process-server.md#modifying-proxy-settings-for-scale-out-process-server) in your deployment.

 ## Re-register a Configuration Server with the same Recovery Services Vault
   1. Login to your Configuration Server.